-Imagine receiving 100 applications for a job vacancy, and having to read the CV attached to each as well as the cover letter.
+Imagine receiving 100 applications for a job vacancy, and having to read the CV and cover letter attached to each.
 Sound exhausting?
 Welcome to the world of the legal recruiter!

-There are a few pet peeves that all recruiters have, so take heed to ensure your CV goes to the top of the pile!
+There are a few things that all recruiters dislike, so take note of these points to ensure your CV goes to the top of the pile!

 1. Include accurate information and full details